f4bio/fixfifa/README.md

 ### Rant (aka "Prologue")

-EA just doesn\'t give a fuck!
+EA just doesn't give a fuck!
 Each year, they release a new expensive game (which, at most, should be considered a DLC), patch it few times and release fucking FUT cards.
 Couple of months into the game, they stop updating/patching all together (except FUT ofc).

 Even worst than their update/release politics, their processing of cheaters/hacker/bots/younameit...
 Wanna know how hard it is to cheat in pro clubs?
 See: https://www.elitepvpers.com/forum/fifa/4533276-free-pro-clubs-trainer-fifa-19-a.html
-Public forum, free (no more Bitcoin transfers to some shady russian Youtuber, right?) and including instruction
+Public forum, includes instructions and free (no more Bitcoin transfers to some shady russian YouTubers, right?) and
-btw: Props to marcopro007 for sharing his hack open and publicly; nice work and attitude, bro!
+btw: Props to `marcopro007` for sharing his hack open and publicly; nice work and nice attitude, bro!

-Furthermore, there is no acceptable/easy way to report players (One has to remember their nick, and search them in origin?
+Furthermore, there is no acceptable/easy way to report cheating players (One has to remember their nick, and search them in origin?
 Also, how do I search clubs in origin?
 Oo)
 But, even if reported and proven guilty (via videos and what not), there will be no punishments from EA... - don\'t even bother

-Other then to "speak with your wallet" (which doesn\'t work as it seems -  at all), we took matters in our own hands.
+Other then to "speak with your wallet" (which doesn't work as it seems -  at all), there is no way to convince EA to ever change...

+So, we took matters in our own hands...

-So, tldr: **FUCK YOU EA!** and let us introduce \#FixFifa
+tl;dr: **FUCK YOU, EA!** and let us introduce \#FixFifa

 ## Introduction

-As stated, this is a (hopefully growing) compilation of hacks to add some desperately required features to FIFA
+As stated, this is a (hopefully growing) compilation of hacks to add some desperately needed features to FIFA

 ### How does it work?

-(Not entirely) coincidentally, we're using the same techniques to identify cheaters as they use to cheat in the first place...
+(Not entirely coincidentally,) we're using the same techniques to identify cheaters as they use to cheat in the first place...
 So, I guess this violates EAs ToS? right? maybe?

 ## Hacks